Yoav666s/dnd-wiki/collections/_races/nornfeld/metamorphe.md

 It’s hard to make generalizations about metamorphes, but your metamorphe character has these traits.

 ## Ability Score Increase
-When determining your character’s ability scores, increase one ability score of your choice by 2 and another one by 1.
+When determining your character’s ability scores, increase one score by 2 and increase a different score by 1, or increase three different scores by 1.
 You can't raise any of your scores above 20.

 ## Creature Type
 You are a Fey.